What Works: How Sweet to Do Nothing

 Doing nothing at home

-But back when that happened, few people had cell phones or email, so if you weren’t at your home or office, you were unreachable.
-In a similar situation today, I’d be answering emails and voicemails on my iPhone, and editing and publishing articles on my laptop in the hotel room or nearest Starbucks.
+But back when that happened, few people had cell phones and I wasn’t one of them, and though I did have email, I would have needed a desktop computer and a modem to get at it; so if, as with that blizzard, I wasn’t at my home or office, I was unreachable.
+In a similar situation today, I’d be answering emails, texts, voicemails and Facebook messages on my iPhone, and editing and publishing articles on my iPad anywhere there was a 3G signal.

-So, we have to be more deliberate these days.
+This doesn’t mean we can’t find freedom from demands.
+We just have to be more deliberate these days.
 How do you recreate my blizzard experience in this hyper-connected age?
 It’s simple, but it’s not easy.
 It means breaking some patterns and ignoring what people around you might think.
 It’s hard not to feel guilty doing nothing when the whole society is obsessed with measuring productivity.

 Cardinal Egan once said that the greatest gift we give another person is our time, being present to them.
 Give yourself that gift.
 Take some time to have no purpose but to be with yourself.
 And if you have a family, also take time to be with them.
 My childhood camping trips were so precious partly because we were together with no agenda.
 (Other than my father’s insane daily mileage goals, that is.)

 So, go on that tour of medieval churches in Italy.
 Go to that workshop.
 Those are wonderful things.
-But also consider a real retreat, where the only goal is to be there; the only activities, to meditate and listen to talks.
+But also consider a real retreat, where the only goal is to be there; the only activities, to pray, walk in the woods, and perhaps listen to talks.

 The sidebar on the right has some suggestions for how to create space to do nothing in your life.

 And I want to hear from you!
 How do you carve out space to do nothing?
 Has a time when you did nothing enriched your spiritual practice?
-Share your tips and experiences.
-Email me at phil at bustedhalo.com or comment below.
+Share your tips and experiences in comments below.